VP Client Blog

 Case in point: making and sustaining dietary changes is often difficult due to the influence and interactions of numerous factors spanning biological, psychosocial, sociocultural, and environmental domains that create and shape an individual’s “food environment.”
 Thus, to be effective, nutrition interventions must target multiple levels of the food environment.
 That’s why success with one’s nutrition goals may start somewhere unexpected—like addressing sleep issues or coping with stress to find the energy to devote to more nutritious food choices.
 It’s also why our whole person approach and support from a VP Live Coach or Guide can make all the difference.
 We empower members to create a personalized plan which will fit their unique lifestyle, budget, preferences, cultural norms, time constraints, religious beliefs, etc.

-Learn more about VP Live
+Learn more about Virgin Pulse's Live Services

 No Comments Yet